DiogoR404/MetaData262/README.md

 # Installation

 To run this project it is necessary to have nodejs, npm, python3 and pip installed.
-To have access to the test262 it is necessary to run the command:
+To have access to the test262 it is necessary to run the following two commands inside the folder **test262**:

+`git submodule init`

 `git submodule update`

 Finally to install the dependecies of the project the makefile has to be executed.

-`make`
+`sudo make`

 # Existing Metadata